EOEPCA/eoepca-killercoda/processing/openeo/4-deploy-zookeeper.md

-## Deploying ZooKeeper

-Apache ZooKeeper is required for coordination within the OpenEO GeoTrellis components.
+[Apache ZooKeeper](https://zookeeper.apache.org/) is required for coordination within the OpenEO GeoTrellis components.

-Deploy ZooKeeper using Helm:
+We can deploy ZooKeeper using Helm:

 ```bash
 helm upgrade -i openeo-geotrellis-zookeeper \